w-tz/w-tz.github.io/_pages/about.md

 # 🔥 News

-- July 12, 2025: One paper were submitted to ASP-DAC2026.
+- July 12, 2025: One paper was submitted to ASP-DAC2026.
 Good Luck!
 - March 27, 2025: Our two papers were accepted by ISEDA2025!

 # 📖 Education